Getting Through Divorce: Hurting, Healing, And Moving On

 • Write a non-judgmental, blame-free letter to yourself about your divorce and what happened.

-• Talk to yourself the same way you’d talk to a close friend.
+• Talk to yourself the same way you’d talk to close friends or family members.

 • Try mindfulness.